For classical pianist Jeremy Denk, life is like a series of music lessons

 GROSS: How did they make it clear to you in a meaningful way?

 DENK: Well, a lot of it, of course, is like you would do with a tennis coach - right? - or whatever.
-You have to pay attention to physical changes that you have to make, and you have to kind of try to build certain physical habits and get rid of others, you know?
-And we all have bad habits in one way or another - and then, you know, what to pay attention to for a while and then when to let go of it, when to feel you've mastered it, and you can go on to the next thing.
-You know, I wish that my teachers, when I was a kid, had been able to codify a little bit more what it is.
+You have to pay attention to physical changes that you have to make.
+And you have to kind of try to build certain physical habits and get rid of others.
 And lately, I've come up with a little bit of a formula that I use, which is every time you try to play something again, you explain to yourself what the physical changes you're going to make to make it better the next time.
 And that slows you down.

 GROSS: Physical, like in your hands?